apache/incubator-baremaps-site/examples/extrusion/index.md

 ---
 layout: default
-title: Extrusion Example
+title: Extrusion of vector tiles from OSM data
+permalink: /examples/extrusion/
 ---

-# Extrusion Example
+# Extrusion of vector tiles from OSM data

 This example builds upon the [OpenStreetMap example](https://www.baremaps.com/examples/openstreetmap/) and shows how 3d buildings can be extruded with Maplibre.
 First, start by downloading the OSM data for London in the current directory.